NIST-SP-800-53-R5/NIST-SP-800-53-R5.github.io/docs/3-10-media-protection/mp-6-media-sanitization.md

 * (2) MEDIA SANITIZATION / EQUIPMENT TESTING<br>
 **Test sanitization equipment and procedures [ _Assignment: organization-defined frequency_ ] to ensure that the intended sanitization is being achieved.**

-    <ins>Discussion</ins>: esting of sanitization equipment and procedures may be conducted by qualified and authorized external entities, including federal agencies or external service providers.
+    <ins>Discussion</ins>: Testing of sanitization equipment and procedures may be conducted by qualified and authorized external entities, including federal agencies or external service providers.

     <ins>Related Controls</ins>: None.